-Until the mid-19th century the land was low-lying riverside water meadow, used as a mixture of pasture and market garden.
-From late Victorian times until the 1940s it was used as a rubbish tip.
-Since then it has developed into a mosaic of habitats: some woodland (both plantation & spontaneous) but most areas are open or scrub, which will develop into woodland if not managed.
+Until the end of the 19th century the land was low-lying riverside water meadow, used mainly for hay and grazing, with some market garden.
+From Edwardian times until the late 1940s it was used as Oxford’s rubbish tip.
+Since then it has developed into a mosaic of habitats with woodland (both plantation & spontaneous), scrub, and open areas of nettle with some grassland.

-Some of Aston’s Eyot is overgrown, paths are being lost and there are often issues with rough sleepers.
-Practical action is needed to keep the mix of open areas, scrub and woods that has wide local appeal.
+As some of Aston’s Eyot became overgrown, paths were being lost and there have often been issues with rough sleepers.
+Practical action was needed to keep the mix of open areas, scrub and woods that has wide local appeal.

-Christ Church College kindly allow Friends of Aston’s Eyot to do management work on the site.
+In response to this need Friends of Aston’s Eyot was formed with Christ Church college’s approval to manage the site.
 Oxford City Council have an agreement with the College to undertake regular mowing of the main paths, which is very much appreciated by walkers.

 Sightings of birds, mammals, reptiles and amphibians in 2018

 Wildlife on Aston’s Eyot, The Kidneys and Long Meadow – an overview